Contents

 A Construction Professional Services Agreement is a great way to protect your business while engaging with customers.
 To summarise, the agreement:

-• The agreement can be customised to meet your businesses requirements
+- The agreement can be customised to meet your business’s requirements

-• Exclusivity clauses can be written in to the contract
+- Exclusivity clauses can be incorporated into the contract

-If you would like to learn more about getting a construction professional services agreement, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you would like to learn more about getting a construction professional services agreement tailored for your business, please call us on 1800 730 617 or email team@sprintlaw.com.au for a free, no-obligation chat.

 Get in touch now!